 At a lower taxonomic level, she studied the genus Antigonon, which contains the invasive species A. leptopus (corallita, Mexican creeper).
 Her work has produced a key to accurately identify the invasive species from the other congeners.
 In addition, she has used data collected from herbarium labels to infer the native range of corallita, and its rate of introduction and spread.
 Her research has led her to Venezuela, Mexico, and the Netherlands Antilles.

 Hailing from Chicago, Janelle’s interest in tropical plants was sparked by a winter trip to Ecuador while an undergraduate at Johns Hopkins University.
 After receiving her B.A. in behavioral biology, she worked for the City of Baltimore training volunteers how to identify and remove invasive species from the City parks.
-She continues to integrate outreach and invasion biology into her work while finishing her dissertation.
+Janelle is now Assistant Professor of Biology at Howard University.